Amistad (film): Box office

 The film debuted at No. 3 on Wednesday, December 10, 1997.
 It earned $44,229,441 at the box office in the United States.

 Awards and honors

 Amistad was nominated for Academy Awards in four categories: Best Supporting Actor (Anthony Hopkins), Best Original Dramatic Score (John Williams), Best Cinematography (Janusz Kamiński), and Best Costume Design (Ruth E. Carter).

 Other cultural significance

 The United States Department of State and the Instituto Cubano del Arte e Industria Cinematográficos (ICAIC) collaborated in 1998 to screen Amistad as part of an effort to increase "cultural diplomacy" built around shared national histories of racial struggles in the United States and Cuba.

+Home media

+DreamWorks Home Entertainment released the film on VHS in 1998, and then on DVD the following year.
+On August 17, 1999, it received a LaserDisc release in the United States.
+It was also released on LaserDisc in Japan on October 22, 1999.
+In February 2006, Viacom (now known as Paramount Skydance) acquired the rights to Amistad and all other live-action films DreamWorks had released between 1997 and 2005, following its billion-dollar acquisition of the studio's live-action film and television library.
+On May 6, 2014, Paramount Home Entertainment released the film on Blu-ray.